PhD-Toolbox-course/2018_PhD_Toolbox_course/index.md

 ---

-##General Information
+## General Information

-PhD toolbox workshop is for any phD student who has data they want to analyze, and no prior computational experience is required.
+**PhD toolbox workshop** is for any phD student who has data they want to analyze, and no prior computational experience is required.
 This hands-on workshop teaches basic concepts, skills and tools for working more effectively with data.

-We will cover Course introduction and UNIX, UNIX, Introduction to R, R data.frames, Aggregating and analyzing data with dplyr, Data visualization with ggplot2, Version control and Reproducible research with R. Participants could bring their laptops.
+We will cover  the follow topics:

+- UNIX

+- Introduction to R

+- R data.frames

+- Aggregating and analyzing data with dplyr

+- Data visualization with ggplot2

+- Reproducible·research·with·R

+- Version control

+---

+Participants could bring their laptops.
 By the end of the workshop learners should be able to more effectively manage and analyze data and be able to apply the tools and approaches directly to their ongoing research.

 Who: The course is aimed at phD students.

 Where: Aula 4, V. Accademia Albertina 13.
-Get directions with OpenStreetMap or Google Maps.

 Requirements: There are not special requirements.

-Contact: Please mail Andrea Genre for more information.
+Contact: Please mail Andrea Genre (andrea.genre@unito.it) for more information.

----

-Survey

-Please be sure to complete these surveys after the workshop.

 ---